Wayland's Smithy: Modern use

 The deposition of coins at the site has taken place since at least the 1960s, with visitors lodging the coins into cracks in the site's stones.
-As of 2015, the local wardens from The National Trust are tasked with removing said deposits, and circa 2010 English Heritage removed information about the coin deposition custom from the site's information panel.
+As of 2015, the local wardens from The National Trust are tasked with removing said deposits, and around 2010, English Heritage removed information about the coin deposition custom from the site's information panel.
 The coins removed by the wardens are then donated to local charities.
 As the folklorist Ceri Houlbrook noted, all of this deposited material "contributes to the ritual narrative of a site".

 Modern Pagans, including Druids and Heathens use Wayland's Smithy for ritual purposes.
 Anthropologist Thorsten Gieser thinks the modern ritualistic use of the site by new age religions to communicate with "ancestors", "spirits of the earth", and an "earth goddess" is symbolic of its folkloric links to Wayland and its use as a prehistoric burial ground.
 However, in 2019, concern were raised that one of the groups using the site for their rituals was "Woden's Folk", a neo-Nazi Heathen movement.
 The National Trust said it would increase the number of times its rangers visited the site.
 Graffiti carved into the trees around the site has included swastikas.